 Because they don’t make any changes to the data, they have a lower failure rate due to misreading or misdirecting your requests.
 Additionally, as they don’t take the time to encrypt your data, they operate at the highest speed possible.

-They can be used for any kind of data transfer, even some systems and servers that normally reject proxies.
+They can be used for any kind of data transfer, even on some systems and servers that normally reject proxies.

 Web-Based Proxies